amtoaer

 email

-Using Artitalk on pjax Websites#
+Using Artitalk in pjax Websites#

 Since Artitalk does not provide a reload function, there are currently two main solutions: